clerk/javascript/packages/upgrade/source/versions/v5/common/alternativemethods-backlink.md

   - "elements:\\s+{[\\s\\S]*?headerBackLink:[\\s\\S]*?}"
 ---

-The "back" button on the panel within `<SignIn />` that lists out alternative two factor auth methods has changed location, and there have been some changes to the descriptors as a result of this:
+The "back" button on the panel within `<SignIn />` that lists out alternative two factor auth methods has changed location, and there have been some changes to the ids as a result of this:

 - `headerBackIcon` has been removed, as there is no longer an associated icon
 - `headerBackRow` has been renamed to `backRow` as it's no longer in the header